christianebacani/Roadmap/README.md

 ### Python CLI Projects

 This directory contains Python CLI Scripts that I built during fun time and any ideas that I come up with.
 Featuring also what I have learned throughout my journey learning Python for Data Engineering

+### Introduction to Apache Airflow

+This directory contains markdown files of all the notes and lessons I learned when using Apache Airflow from Data Camp.

 ## Contact